DETAILED ACTION

 Regarding claim 1, Singman discloses a method for managing an application, comprising:

-obtain an interaction content of the target platform (Singman discloses the application obtaining interaction content (messages) from the platform; see [0019] “forward a first message from the user web application to the automated agent server” and [0023] “The automated agent is configured to analyze messages sent to it by a user (i.e., customer)” and [0024] “At some point during the conversation with the automated agent, it may be determined that the conversation should be transferred to a live agent.
+obtain an interaction content from the platform via the second account (Singman discloses the application obtaining interaction content (messages) from the platform; see [0019] “forward a first message from the user web application to the automated agent server” and [0023] “The automated agent is configured to analyze messages sent to it by a user (i.e., customer)” and [0024] “At some point during the conversation with the automated agent, it may be determined that the conversation should be transferred to a live agent.
 For example, the automated agent may receive a message for which it cannot adequately respond”);

 generate a response content for the interaction content (Singman discloses generating response content; see [0019] “forward a response to the first message from the automated agent server to the user web application” and [0023] “the automated agent may apply various computing functions to such messages in order to facilitate a response.
 The automated agent may be, for example, an artificial intelligence designed to mimic human conversation” and [0024] “any useful information regarding the user's conversation with the automated agent can be passed to the live agent.
 This information may include a recording of the user's conversation with the automated agent”); and

-Therefore, it would have been obvious to a person of ordinary skill in the art at the time the invention was effectively filed, to modify the prior art with the teaching of Rosenberg to incorporate techniques for a messaging agent platform.
+Therefore, it would have been obvious to a person of ordinary skill in the art at the time the invention was effectively filed to combine the prior art with the teaching of Rosenberg.
+When Singman combined with Rosenberg’s account association, this historical content is associated with the mapped second account.
+Presenting such historical sets in a second interface for managing application associated with the second account would have been obvious as a predictable and conventional feature in conversational agent management systems for providing oversight and continuity of platform interactions.
 One would have been motivated because the predictably of the combination enhances security during the association of applications with platforms, as the prior art address analogous automated interaction handling in web-based messaging environments.

-Regarding claim 2, Singman-Rosenberg discloses the method of claim 1, wherein receiving the request for associating the target application with the target platform comprises:
+Regarding claim 2, Singman-Rosenberg discloses the method of claim 1, wherein receiving the request for associating the application with the platform comprises:

 presenting a set of candidate platforms (Rosenberg [0142] “The messaging client may display a user-to-commerce discovery interface on the client device, the user-to-commerce discovery interface comprising a plurality of suggested user-to-commerce options.
 This plurality of suggested user-to-commerce options may be selected according to one or more of profile information for the user account and promotional consideration information for one or more commerce entities”); and